SASuwailem/Wrecked_Village/README.md

 •	Different villagers experience being winners or losers from year to year.
 Because the queue order changes randomly, villagers who were able to repay fully in one year might fail to repay fully the next year, and vice versa.
 •	As debt accumulates over time due to interest, the total debt burden grows.
 This generally leads to fewer villagers successfully repaying each year, but the exact number of winners and losers fluctuates unpredictably due to random ordering each year.

-In Short:

-The randomization explicitly occurs every year when villagers are randomly reordered in the repayment queue.
-Those at the front of this random queue have a higher chance of becoming winners (fully repaying), while those at the back have a higher risk of becoming losers (unable to repay fully), since the available money is limited.
-This randomness produces dynamic, realistic, and varying outcomes each year.

 ** **